Requirements for Poster Presentation

 We recommend that posters be created in PowerPoint using this template, and submitted to the Daemen Printing Office for printing.
-The deadline to submit final posters for printing is Friday, April 7, 2017.
-Please send to email@example.com Posters cost $50, and will receive $10 off if the final poster is printed by Friday, April 7.
-Posters will be 36" x 42" maximum size (the printer prints 42" maximum in 1 dimension).
+The deadline to submit final proofs for printing is 4:30 PM on Friday, April 12, 2019.
+Please send to email@example.com Posters cost $50, and will receive $10 off if the final proof poster is received by Friday, April 12.
+Posters will be 36" x 48" maximum size (the printer prints 48" maximum in 1 dimension).
 We will provide pins or thumbtacks for display boards provided at the Festival.
 Further information about templates and costs will be sent to you.
 Posters should be easy to read and not crowded.
 Be selective and save non-essential, but interesting information for the informal discussion.

 POSTERS SHOULD CONTAIN THE FOLLOWING SECTIONS:

 - Main body.
 Because each poster will be viewed from a distance of 2 or more feet, it is recommended that the largest possible type or bold-face be used for the following sections:

 - Discussions, Methods and Results

 - Illustrations, in either tabular or graphic format, should be used to support the major points and be clearly identified.

 Science or psychology majors may prepare posters according to professional requirements or APA format.